cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * The download payment structure is charge TAUcoin per graphRelaysync block from TAUnodes.
 Therefore, the more peers paralell connections, the fast it is, the more expensive.

 # II.
 TAU Chain
-no file attament, functions are chain registration, relay registration, relay payment.
+no file attament, functions are chain public registration and public relay announcement. community private relay can annouce in own chain.